dondvdlaan/Spring-OAUTH2-OIDC-SERVER-/README.txt

-Spring OAUTH2 Open ID Connect authentication server with client and resource server
+Spring OAUTH2 Open ID Connect authorization server with client and resource server

 In this building block, we create a Spring Security OAuth2 Open ID Connect server, a client and a resource server.
 The client will use the Authorization code grant type and after receiving the access token from the authentication server, the client